Zerodha charges one of the lowest brokerage fees of flat Rs. 20 for Intraday trading in India.

 Zerodha Fund Transfer Charges

-Zerodha provides multiple options to add funds to your Zerodha trading account which includes UPI, IMPS and Net banking options.
+Zerodha provides multiple options to add funds to your Zerodha trading account which includes UPI, IMPS, and Net banking options.

-UPI & IMPS options are free but you need to pay Rs 9 per transaction on adding funds through net banking.
+But you need to pay Rs 9 per transaction if you choose to add funds through net banking.

 Mode used to add funds | Payment Gateway Charges |